SeanVenz/codechum/Lesson1/Topic4.md

 # Line Breaks: Inserting Line Breaks with the `<br>` Tag

 In HTML (Hypertext Markup Language), the `<br>` tag is used to insert line breaks within a web page.
 Line breaks are useful when you want to create a new line without starting a new paragraph or adding additional space between elements.
-In this comprehensive guide, we will explore how to use the `<br>` tag effectively to insert line breaks.
+In this topic, we will explore how to use the `<br>` tag effectively to insert line breaks.

 ## Introduction